scylladb/scylla-cloud-getting-started/docs/nodejs.md

 # Quick Start: JavaScript w/ NodeJs

-In this tutorial we're gonna build a simple Media Player to store our songs and build playlists
+In this tutorial you'll build a Media Player to store your songs and build playlists.

 ## 1. Getting the Driver

-Install the available driver for JavaScript maintained by [DataStax](https://github.com/datastax/nodejs-driver/).
+Install the [JavaScript Cassandra driver](https://github.com/datastax/nodejs-driver/) that also works with ScyllaDB.
 ```sh
 $ npm install cassandra-driver